TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 18/Psalms 18.10.md

 ---

-And he rode upon a cherub, and did fly; Yea, he soared upon the wings of the wind.
+He rode on a cherub, and flew.
+Yes, he soared on the wings of the wind.